cloudozer/disco/README.md

 The main goal of this application is to facilitate the process of development and verification of network discovery protocol which should become one of basic capabilities of IvanOS.

-## Dependecies
+## Dependencies

 - cowboy, a web server for monitoring network discovery
-- jsx, JSON converter library needed for intagration of Erlang apps and JS app (Monitor)
+- jsx, JSON converter library needed for integration of Erlang apps and JS app (Monitor)
 - Erlang

 ## How to install application and run it